tblazey/beautiful-jekyll/_posts/2017-01-02-freesurfer_view.md

 mris_convert -c lh.thickness lh.pial lh.thickiness.asc
 {% endhighlight %}

-This creates a four-column file where the columsn are index, vertex x-coordinate, vertex y-coordinate, vertex z-coordinate, and thickness value.
+This creates a four-column file where the columns are index, vertex x-coordinate, vertex y-coordinate, vertex z-coordinate, and thickness value.
 As the file contains the same number of vertices in the same order as lh.pial, we can just ignore everything but the fifth column:

 {% highlight R %}
 #Load in thickness data